|Date of Birth||15 August 1990, Louisville, Kentucky, USA|

-Academy Award-winning actress Jennifer Lawrence, best-known for playing Katniss Everdeen in The Hunger Games (2012), was born in Louisville, Kentucky on August 15, 1990, to Karen (Koch), who manages a children's camp, and Gary Lawrence, who works in construction.
-She has two older brothers, Ben and Blaine, and has English, as well as some German, Irish, and Scottish, ancestry.
+Lawrence was born Jennifer Shrader Lawrence on August 15, 1990 in Louisville, Kentucky, to Karen (Koch), who manages a children's camp, and Gary Lawrence, who works in construction.
+She has two older brothers, Ben and Blaine, and has English, German, Irish, and Scottish ancestry.

-Before Jennifer became an actress, she was involved in cheer-leading, field hockey, softball, and modeling, none of which she held a passion for.
-Her career began when she traveled to Manhattan at the age of 14.
-After conducting her first cold read, agents told her mother that "it was the best cold read by a 14- year-old they had ever heard", and tried to convince her mother that she needed to spend the summer in Manhattan.
+Her career began when she traveled to Manhattan at the age of fourteen.
+After conducting her first cold read, agents told her mother that "it was the best cold read by a 14- year-old they had ever heard", and tried to convince her stage mother that she needed to spend the summer in Manhattan.
 After leaving the agency, Jen was spotted by an agent in the midst of shooting an H&M ad and asked to take her picture.
 The next day, that agent followed up with her and invited her to the studio for a cold read audition.
 Again, the agents were highly impressed and strongly urged her mother to allow her to spend the summer in New York City.
 As fate would have it, she did, and subsequently appeared in commercials such as MTV's "My Super Sweet 16" and played a role in the movie, The Devil You Know (2013).

 Shortly thereafter, her career forced her and her family to move to Los Angeles, where she was cast in the TBS sitcom The Bill Engvall Show (2007), and in smaller movies like The Poker House (2008) and The Burning Plain (2008).